ShahbazAli110-D/delta-demo/README.md

 # delta-demo
-This is a Demo Practice file for Git &amp; Github
+This is a Demo Practice file for Git &amp; Github.
+Now I am making changes to test github.